 As you can imagine, a Super 160’s wool will feel better on the body since it is much finer; however, it won’t have as much wear because the fabric is more delicate.
 The higher fabric counts are considered high maintenance and are therefore worn occasionally.
 Although the finer counts are often more expensive, some retailers take it to the extreme and offer woven counts of Super 220 and above.
 Be wary of such labels.

 A Super 100’s suit, whilst not as fine or smooth as a Super 160’s suit, has greater durability and is much more practical for everyday wear.
 This should also be considered if you are likely to be in a suit most days of the week.

-** If you choose to have one custom crafted versus buying off the rack, give us a call to set an appointment – You’ll have your very own custom suit in 4-5 weeks!
+** If you choose to have a suit custom crafted versus buying off the rack, CONTACT US discuss your ideas or CLICK HERE to schedule an appointment.
+You can also build your very own custom suit HERE and receive it in 4-5 weeks!